PaulyEd/DOD-MS4/README.md

 Live Project:https://dev-od.herokuapp.com/

-The purpse of this project is to demostrate the knowledge & skills developed in the final section of my course with The Code Institute. <Dev_on_Demand> is a e-commerce Django web app with a CRUD based SQL backend, its purpose is to allow freelance developers a place to market themselves and allow consumers to buy time with varying developers across numerous code based disaplines/practices, the purpose of the time bought is entirely at the consumers discreation, this could range from consultation for a business enterprise application to assisting a computer science student in a mentor/technical guidance role.
+The purpose of this project is to demonstrate the knowledge & skills developed in the final section of my course with The Code Institute. <Dev_on_Demand> is an e-commerce Django web app with a CRUD based SQL backend, its purpose is to allow freelance developers a place to market themselves and allow consumers to buy time with varying developers across numerous code based disciplines/practices, the purpose of the time bought is entirely at the consumer's discretion, this could range from a consultation for a business enterprise application to assisting a computer science student in a mentor/technical guidance role.

 Note: this project felt like a sizable leap from the previous one and as such I felt most comfortable coding along with the Code Institute 'Boutique Ado' project and tailoring it to my needs as I went.

 To test Stripe payment functionality in this project please use below details:
 - Card number: 4242 4242 4242 4242 (4000 0025 0000 3155 - for extra auth step)
 - CVC: any 3 digit number
-- Exparation Date: any future date
+- Expiration Date: any future date
 - Address: any address details